prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/part4.md

   - Colours
   - Buttons
   - etc
 - All interactive components must be created.
-For instance, if your design featured a single button component, but the site necessitates multiple variants, ensure each variant has its respective component.
+For instance, if your design featured a single button component, but the app necessitates multiple variants, ensure each variant has its respective component.
-- Aim for your visual design to mirror the appearance of an actual website.
+- Aim for your visual design to mirror the appearance of an actual app.
 - Prototyping of your visual design isn't required for this week.

 ## Grading Criteria